rust-lang/rfcs/text/2978-stack_based_vec.md

 # Motivation
 [motivation]: #motivation

-`core::collections::ArrayVec<T>` has several use-cases and should be conveniently added into the standard library due to its importance.
+`core::collections::ArrayVec<T>` should be conveniently added into the standard library due to its importance and potential.

-### Unification

-There are a lot of different crates about the subject that tries to do roughly the same thing, a centralized implementation would stop the current fragmentation.

 ### Optimization

 Stack-based allocation is generally faster than heap-based allocation and can be used as an optimization in places that otherwise would have to call an allocator.
 Some resource-constrained embedded devices can also benefit from it.

+### Unstable features and constant functions

+By adding `ArrayVec` into the standard library, it will be possible to use internal unstable features to optimize machine code generation and expose public constant functions without the need of a nightly compiler.

+### Useful in the real world

+`arrayvec` is one of the most downloaded project of `crates.io` and is used by thousand of projects, including Rustc itself.
+Currently ranks ninth in the "Data structures" category and seventy-fifth in the "All Crate" category.

 ### Building block

 Just like `Vec`, `ArrayVec` is also a primitive vector where high-level structures can use it as a building block.
 For example, a stack-based matrix or binary heap.

-### Useful in the real world

-`arrayvec` is one of the most downloaded project of `crates.io` and is used by thousand of projects, including Rustc itself.
+### Unification

+There are a lot of different crates about the subject that tries to do roughly the same thing, a centralized implementation would stop the current fragmentation.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation